AspenForester/AspenForester.github.io/_drafts/2021-01-01-Get_Teams_Info_with_MSGraph_API.md

 ```PowerShell
 $Teams = $AllGroups | where-object resourceProvisioningOptions -eq "Team"
 ```
-We know that going and getting the Team object, the members, and the owners is going to involve a lot of waiting for `Inovke-RestMethod` responses, let's start by leveraging some parallelism with:
+We know that going and getting the Team object, the members, and the owners is going to involve a lot of waiting for `Inovke-RestMethod` responses, so let's start by leveraging some parallelism with:
 ```PowerShell
 $TeamsReport = $teams | foreach-object -parallel {...}
 ```